-Organizations obviously have hierarchy, but what do the different levels in hierarchy do?
+Organizations obviously have a hierarchy, but what do the different levels in the hierarchy do?
 The common thinking about hierarchy is control and management—the higher level ‘manages’ the lower levels.
-But this chapter argues that each level in an organization hierarchy must perform a different kind function.
+But this chapter argues that each level in an organization hierarchy must perform a different kind of function.
 The lower three levels in the hierarchy are analogous to the ‘body’ while the higher four levels are analogous to the ‘mind’, constituting a system of seven levels.
-Transition from one level to another therefore isn’t merely acquiring greater power; it is also a change in the role where the person is charged with a different kind of responsibility.
-The chapter shows how the system of seven levels of hierarchy constitutes a complete organism because it can operate like a real person.
-The similarities between the cognitive structure of a person and its mapping to levels of management in an organization mutually illuminates both: we can see how organizations are persons, and how persons have an internal hierarchical system for thinking, judging, goal formation, and the pursuit of personal values.
+The transition from one level to another, therefore, isn’t merely acquiring greater power; it is also a change in the role where the person is charged with a different kind of responsibility.
+The chapter shows how the system of seven levels of hierarchy constitutes a complete organism because it can operate as a real person.
+The similarities between the cognitive structure of a person and its mapping to levels of management in an organization mutually illuminate both: we can see how organizations are persons, and how persons have an internal hierarchical system for thinking, judging, goal formation, and the pursuit of personal values.

 Chapter Five – Organizational Dynamics